metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Ruleset.Utility.md

 ### [Invoke-Process](Invoke-Process.md)

-Run process and format captured output
+Run process and optionally redirect captured output

 ### [Out-DataTable](Out-DataTable.md)

-Creates a DataTable for an object
+Creates a DataTable from an object

 ### [Resolve-FileSystemPath](Resolve-FileSystemPath.md)

-Resolve wildcard directory or file location
+Resolve file system wildcard of a directory or file location

 ### [Select-EnvironmentVariable](Select-EnvironmentVariable.md)